VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Attempts of SFT Cold-Start Before RL

+Figure~\ref{fig:main_case} presents illustrative examples of VidBridge-R1's reasoning patterns across both VideoQA and captioning tasks.
+In the VideoQA task, VidBridge-R1 effectively integrates the analysis of the video content with logical inference throughout its reasoning process, ultimately arriving at the correct answer.
+In the captioning task, VidBridge-R1 initially provides fragmented observations of the characters and events depicted in the video during the reasoning process.
+These partial insights are then synthesized into a comprehensive and coherent video caption in the final answer.
+It is noteworthy that these reasoning patterns emerge naturally from the model itself, rather than being forcibly imitated through SFT, further demonstrating the effectiveness of our training framework.

-\section{Attempts of SFT Cold-start Before RL}
+\section{Attempts of SFT Cold-Start Before RL}

-Some recent studies~\cite{feng2025video, zhang2025r1, peng2025skywork, yang2025r1} suggest that employing SFT as a cold-start strategy to teach the model reasoning pattern before RL, can effectively improve its reasoning capabilities.
-In this section, we aim to evaluate the effectiveness of this approach by constructing reasoning chains for the tasks presented in the main text and conducting experiments in which the model is first initialized through SFT, followed by RL-based training.
+~ Some recent studies~\citep{feng2025video, zhang2025r1, peng2025skywork, yang2025r1} suggest that employing SFT as a cold-start strategy to teach the model reasoning pattern before RL, can effectively improve its reasoning capabilities.
+In this section, we aim to evaluate the effectiveness of this approach within our proxy task framework by constructing reasoning chains for the tasks presented in the main text and conducting experiments in which the model is first initialized through SFT, followed by RL-based training.